Jeffrey Zaslow

-Jeffrey Lloyd Zaslow (October 6, 1958 – February 10, 2012) was an American author and journalist and a columnist for The Wall Street Journal.
+Jeffrey Lloyd Zaslow (October 6, 1958 – February 10, 2012) was an American author and journalist, and a columnist for The Wall Street Journal.

-Zaslow was widely known as a coauthor of books, and was also the sole author of numerous books.
+Zaslow was widely known as a coauthor of books, and the sole author of numerous books.

 Early life and education

 Zaslow was born in 1958 in Broomall, Pennsylvania, a suburb of Philadelphia, one of four children of Naomi and Harry Zaslow.
 His father was a real estate investor.
 His family was Jewish.
 He attended Marple Newtown High School, where he was student council president his senior year.
 He wrote for the school paper and was in school plays while in junior high, starring in You Can't Take It with You.
 After graduating from Carnegie Mellon University in 1980 with a degree in creative writing, Zaslow began his professional writing career at the Orlando Sentinel.